 Card Brand Participation

-As of 2016, Visa, MasterCard, and American Express have programs for Level 2 enhanced data, while only Visa and MasterCard offer Level 3.
+Visa, Mastercard, and American Express have programs for Level 2 enhanced data, while only Visa and Mastercard offer Level 3.
 Discover does not participate in any enhanced data programs.

 Level 2 requires more information than basic (level 1) transactions, but less information than level 3.

 In order to process Level 2 transactions with American Express, you need to contact them for approval.
 Level 2 and Level 3 data for Visa and Mastercard are available through interchange without having to notify the card brands.

 American Express Enhanced Authorization